 Part 1 – Demonstration of successful retention of clinical reasoning and psychomotor skills mastered from previous course content (last successfully completed semester in the program).

-- The student will be registered for PTD 399 Directed Independent Study (1 credit).
+- The student will be registered for PTD 590 Directed Study in Physical Therapy (1 credit).

 - No later than the first week of the semester the student will take and pass the comprehensive clinical competence performance exam and the comprehensive computer exam for content covered in the last semester successfully completed.

-- If the student is unsuccessful in passing the above exam requirements of PTD 399 Directed Independent Study within the first week, then a special plan will be developed.
+- If the student is unsuccessful in passing the above exam requirements of PTD 590 Directed Study in Physical Therapy within the first week, then a special plan will be developed.
 This special plan may include the requirement to:

 - restart the professional curriculum; or,

 - develop a remediation plan of action for mastery of the relevant material and clinical skills in order to retake and pass the above exams by the midterm of the enrolled semester.